HargovindArora/kotcity/README.md

 ## License

 This project is licensed with Apache License 2.0.
-This project includes icons by various graphic designers from the Noun Project.
+This project includes icons by various graphic designers from the Noun Project. (see CREDITS file)